ryannlle/ryannlle/README.md

 # Hi 👋 I'm Ryan Le

 ## 🧑‍💻 About Me
-I am a Management Information Systems major with a Computer Science and Statistics background at San Diego State University.
+I am a Management Information Systems major with a Computer Science minor at San Diego State University.
 My primary focus is on artificial intelligence, machine learning, and building data-driven systems that solve real problems with clarity, scalability, and impact.

 ---